ezealot/ez/Words.md

-Juggling | Combo lock | Continuously attacking an enemy and keeping them in the air Passive Skills | Passive Abilities | Abilities that grants temporary or permanent buffs to player or allies Ambient Occlusion | Small Shadeows | Graphics settings that give shadows to small objects V Sync | Vertical Sync | Graphics settings that remove tears in the screen Post Processing | Post Processing | Graphics settings that apply a filter to frames after it has been rendered Toxic | Toxic players | Players who abuse other players Squatting | Squatting | Pressing crouch continuously over the dead enemy face to show supremacy Griefing | Griefing | A act of annoying a friendly team by doing actions like blocking a door
+Juggling | Combo lock | Continuously attacking an enemy and keeping them in the air Passive Skills | Passive Abilities | Abilities that grants temporary or permanent buffs to player or allies Ambient Occlusion | Small Shadeows | Graphics settings that give shadows to small objects V-Sync | Vertical Sync | Graphics settings that remove tears in the screen Post Processing | Post Processing | Graphics settings that apply a filter to frames after it has been rendered Toxic | Toxic players | Players who abuse other players Teabag | Teabagging | Pressing crouch continuously over the slain enemy's face to add a humiliating, and often humorous, factor to the character's death.
+Griefing | Griefing | A act of annoying a friendly team by doing actions like blocking a door TK | Team Kill | Killing allies intentionally or unintentionally